OUR

 2009

-An overwhelming vote resulted in the dissolution of the Master District and the three MUDs being consolidated into what is known today as Trophy Club Municipal Utility District No. 1.
+An overwhelming vote resulted in the dissolution of the Master District and the merger of MUDs 1 and 2 being consolidated into what is known today as Trophy Club Municipal Utility District No. 1.

 2010